PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 The classification report gives us a detailed breakdown of the model's performance across individual classes (AIRPLANE, BIRD, DRONE, HELICOPTER).
 It shows four important metrics: precision, recall, f1-score, and support.
 Let’s go over each of these metrics and understand the model's behavior.

->- Precision:
+- Precision:

 Precision tells us how many of the instances the model predicted as a certain class were actually that class.
 For example:

->>- AIRPLANE Precision = 0.17, meaning only 17% of the images predicted as AIRPLANE were actually AIRPLANE.
+>- AIRPLANE Precision = 0.17, meaning only 17% of the images predicted as AIRPLANE were actually AIRPLANE.
 This is quite low.

->>- DRONE Precision = 0.42, which means 42% of the images predicted as DRONE were actually DRONE.
+>- DRONE Precision = 0.42, which means 42% of the images predicted as DRONE were actually DRONE.

->- Recall
+- Recall

->>- Recall tells us how many of the actual instances of a class were correctly identified by the model.
+>- Recall tells us how many of the actual instances of a class were correctly identified by the model.
 For example:

->>- AIRPLANE Recall = 0.11, which means the model correctly identified only 11% of actual AIRPLANE images.
+>- AIRPLANE Recall = 0.11, which means the model correctly identified only 11% of actual AIRPLANE images.

->>- DRONE Recall = 0.45, meaning the model correctly identified 45% of actual DRONE images.
+>- DRONE Recall = 0.45, meaning the model correctly identified 45% of actual DRONE images.

->>- HELICOPTER Recall = 0.34, meaning it correctly identified 34% of HELICOPTER images.
+>- HELICOPTER Recall = 0.34, meaning it correctly identified 34% of HELICOPTER images.

->- F1-Score
+- F1-Score

->>- The F1-score is the harmonic mean of precision and recall.
+>- The F1-score is the harmonic mean of precision and recall.
 It is useful when we need a balance between precision and recall:

->>- AIRPLANE F1-score = 0.13, which is very low, indicating poor performance on predicting AIRPLANE images.
+>- AIRPLANE F1-score = 0.13, which is very low, indicating poor performance on predicting AIRPLANE images.

->>- DRONE F1-score = 0.43, which is higher than others, but still below the ideal score of 1.0.
+>- DRONE F1-score = 0.43, which is higher than others, but still below the ideal score of 1.0.

->>- HELICOPTER F1-score = 0.29, which also reflects poor performance in predicting HELICOPTER images.
+>- HELICOPTER F1-score = 0.29, which also reflects poor performance in predicting HELICOPTER images.

->- Support
+- Support

->>- Support refers to the number of actual instances of each class in the dataset:
+>- Support refers to the number of actual instances of each class in the dataset:

->>- AIRPLANE has 128 images, BIRD has 123, DRONE has 234, and HELICOPTER has 111.
+>- AIRPLANE has 128 images, BIRD has 123, DRONE has 234, and HELICOPTER has 111.

 These numbers tell us the distribution of images in the test set.
 DRONE has the most instances, while HELICOPTER has the least.